 This article explains the rules surrounding a partition action for tenants in common.
 When multiple individuals own the same property as tenants in common, the property typically qualifies for partition.
 For a more detailed overview of the partition and forced… Read More »Partition Action for Tenants In Common

 Can siblings force the sale of inherited property?
 Yes, generally such property qualifies for a partition action.
 However, do not simply assume.
 Educate yourself with this detailed overview of forced sale and partition actions.
-Get a complementary attorney evaluation on your… Read More »Can siblings force the sale of inherited property?
+WHY WOULD SIBLINGS FORCE A SALE?
+When… Read More »Can siblings force the sale of inherited property?

 A partition action forces the sale of jointly owned property and divides the sale proceeds.
 Less commonly, a partition divides the property itself, such that each co-owner receives a fractional piece.
 This often results from inherited property, divorced spouses, or… Read More »What is a partition action?
 (Partition lawsuits explained)